 The variation of traits within a species is caused by the activity of genes.
 Eye color, hair color, and blood type (though red and white blood cells don’t have a nucleus containing DNA) are examples of inherited traits that vary from person to person when a series of base pairs called a gene provides instructions for protein synthesis.
 Genes are simply a series of nitrogenous base pairs on a strand of DNA used as a template to build protein molecules that influence growth in muscle, bone, brain, skin, and hair cells.

 If we receive a complete set of DNA from each parent, what causes a particular gene to be activated when every genetic trait has two possible outcomes?

 But it’s sometimes more complicated than that.
-Whether an allele is dominant or recessive can also depend on the particular genetic trait being expressed.
-Most genetic traits require the activity of more than one allele, so the allele that codes for a protein that helps express that particular genetic trait would be dominant and the one that is less effective or could interfere with protein synthesis might be recessive.
+Whether an allele is dominant or recessive can also depend on the specific genetic trait being expressed.
+Most genetic traits require the activity of more than one gene, so the genes that code for a protein that helps express that particular genetic trait would be dominant and the one that is less effective, or could interfere with protein synthesis, might be recessive.

 From 1990-2003, scientists from around the globe worked together on the Human Genome Project.
 They studied the location and function of the 3 billion base pairs that make up human DNA.
 An extraordinary finding was that only about 20,000 – 25,000 genes are responsible for the biological processes that make us human.